briansnelson/about-me/README.md

 # about-me
 //working with Heather, Matt, Phil
-# LAB - Number
+# LAB - 02 & )3

-## Project Name
+## About Me

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+This lab is creating some content about me, but learning to code with familiar content.
+This is harder than it looks.

-### Author: Student/Group Name
+### Author: Brian/201n22

 ### Links and Resources